viscovery/viscovery-ad-sdk-html5/README.md

 * have a video player
 * have an ad-container for displaying instream-ad
 * have a outstream container for displaying outstream-ad
-* make sure that ancestor of ad-container align with top-left of video player
+* make sure that ancestor of ad-container align with top-left of video player
 * make sure that growing-width and growing-height of outstream container is what you expect

 ### HTML Structure Suggestion